There are three ways that weight transfers can occur:

 To get the best times on the track you need to be either accelerating or braking hard on the straights – any coasting means you’re not going as fast as you could.
 When transitioning between accelerator and brake you’ll get exaggerated weight transfers which can further upset the balance of the car.

 It’s important to consider sideways weight transfers when cornering.
 If you turn into a corner progressively rather than ‘chucking it in’, this will transfer the weight to the outside wheels in a gradual manner.
 As the outside wheels provide most of the cornering effort, the resulting progressive increase in grip can help you take corners at a greater speed before traction is lost.
 However, if you throw the car into a corner, the sudden weight transfer can unsettle the vehicle and cause the wheels to break traction suddenly.
 The moral again ladies and gentlemen is smoothness.

-The front wheels naturally tend to have more grip than the back due to the weight of the engine, however in the diagram above, much of this grip is currently being used to take the corner (but the driver still has a small reserve of grip which could be used if the corner tightened).
+While cornering, weight is transferred to the outside wheels, and thus they have more grip.
+The front wheels naturally tend to have more grip than the rear due to the weight of the engine.
+In the diagram above, much of this grip is currently being used to steer through the corner.
+The driver still has a small reserve of grip which could be used if the corner tightened.
 If the level of lateral grip at the front wheels is exceeded, understeer would result.
-The rear wheels are accelerating gently, but require less grip to corner as this role is mostly performed by the front wheels.
-If the driver was to accelerate more aggressively the sum of the lateral and longitudinal tyre forces would exceed the level of grip available at the rear and oversteer would result.
+The rear wheels require less grip to corner as this role is mostly performed at the front.
+If this were a rear wheel drive car, and the drive accelerated through the corner more of this rear grip would be used until eventually the car would oversteer.